-First introduced in 1991 by Guido van Rossum, Python is one of the most trending languages out there.
+First introduced in 1991 by Guido van Rossum, Python is one of the most trending languages.
 From the beginning, it is a high-level language that follows the concept of object-oriented programming.
-As it is an interpreted language, Python reads the source code line by line and executes it as the same.
+As an interpreted language, Python reads the source code line by line and executes it in the same.

 In the current scenario, Python is the only sorted and popular language after Java .
-The versatile nature of Python makes it more powerful than every other programming and scripting language.
-In addition to developing desktop and web applications, Python also has its applications in data analysis, scientific analysis, machine learning, task automation, data visualization, and 2D and 3D game development.
+The versatile nature of Python makes it more potent than every other programming and scripting language.
+In addition to developing desktop and web applications, Python has applications in data analysis, scientific analysis, machine learning, task automation, data visualization, and 2D and 3D game development.

 In the late 1980s, Guido Van Rossum started the development of Python as a successor to the ABC language.
-He released the first version of Python, i.e., Python 0.9.0, in 1991.
-He was the sole leader who took responsibility for developing the Python project and continued to maintain the Python language till 2018.
+He released the first version of Python, i.e., Python 0.9.0 in 1991.
+He was the sole leader responsible for developing the Python project and continued to maintain the Python language till 2018.
 Because of his work and dedication to the Python project, he was called Python's "benevolent dictator for life".

 After many years of the release of Python's first version, Guido released Python 2.0 in 2000, which included many brand-new features.
 The year 2008 witnessed the release of Python 3.0.
 However, many major features of Python 3.0 were backported to Python 2.6.x and Python 2.7.x.